reborn2266/pd-tools/README.md

 # pd-tools
 These scripts use traditional Linux utilities to construct some high-level tools for analysis.
 They are mainly for performance and debugging.
 Many of them are mimic to Brendan Gregg's BPF tools and perf-tools.
-But I try to wrap all utilities I need to have the results I need.
+But I try to wrap all utilities I need to have the results quickly.

 # Dependent tools:

-perf
-flamegraph.pl
+*perf*
+*flamegraph.pl*

 # Tools